 Ebola is a virus that can cause a severe, and often fatal, haemorrhagic disease in humans.
 The term “Ebola” may be used to refer to the Ebola virus itself, or the severe disease it causes (called Ebola Virus Disease, or EVD).

-2018 Ebola virus outbreak in the Democratic Republic of the Congo
+2018 Ebola outbreak in the Democratic Republic of the Congo

-On 8 May 2018, the Ministry of Health of the Democratic Republic of the Congo (DRC) declared an outbreak of Ebola Virus Disease (EVD) in Bikoro Health Zone, Equateur Province.
-This is the ninth outbreak of EVD over the last four decades in the country, with the most recent one occurring in May 2017.
+On 1 August 2018, the Ministry of Health of the Democratic Republic of the Congo (DRC) declared an outbreak of Ebola in the North Kivu and Ituri Provinces of DRC.
+This is the tenth outbreak of Ebola over the last four decades in the country, with the most recent one occurring in May 2018 in the Équateur Province.
 The situation continues to evolve and further detailed information, including situation reports and information on case numbers, is available on the WHO website.

-The Australian Government Department of Health is monitoring the outbreak situation, including conducting risk assessments, responding to requests for information or assistance and issuing advice to relevant stakeholders.
+The Australian Government Department of Health is monitoring the situation, including assessing risk assessments, responding to requests for information or assistance and issuing advice to relevant stakeholders.